 Is it even clinically relevant?

-Most studies regarding the assessment of dehydration have focused on diarrhoeal illness, but assessment and management of dehydration is also a cornerstone of managing diabetic ketoacidosis (DKA).
+Most studies on the assessment of dehydration have focused on diarrhoeal illness, but the assessment and management of dehydration are also cornerstones of managing diabetic ketoacidosis (DKA).
 In a small Australian study, there was little agreement between the assessed and measured degrees of dehydration.
-There was a tendency to overestimate dehydration in those less than 6% dehydrated with DKA and underestimate those with more than 6% fluid loss.
+There was a tendency to overestimate dehydration in those less than 6% dehydrated with DKA and to underestimate those with more than 6% fluid loss.
 Underestimation may lead to morbidity with an increased risk of overhydration and cerebral oedema.

 Dehydration scales

-Whilst individual signs and symptoms are of low sensitivity, they may become much more powerful when combined.
-There are lots of dehydration scales to choose from.
+While individual signs and symptoms are low in sensitivity, they may become much more powerful when combined.
+There are many dehydration scales to choose from.

-International authorities suggest breaking dehydration down into three simple categories based on presentation: no dehydration, some dehydration, or severe dehydration.
+International authorities suggest classifying dehydration into three categories based on presentation: no dehydration, some dehydration, or severe dehydration.
 Only those in the severe group should be considered for IV fluid hydration.
-Given that diarrhoeal illness is much more of a concern in resource-poor settings, the World Health Organisation (WHO) Integrated Management of Childhood Illness (IMCI) guidelines suggest a combination of signs and symptoms to help differentiate degrees of dehydration.
+Given that diarrhoeal illness is much more of a concern in resource-poor settings, the World Health Organisation (WHO) Integrated Management of Childhood Illness (IMCI) guidelines suggest a combination of signs and symptoms to help differentiate the degree of dehydration.

 Such scales must be easily used by nurses and non-physician healthcare workers and be reproducible.